Hirukshacoder/T-Tools-advanced--cyber-security/README.md

 # Reverse shells

-To use the listener change the ip in listener.py and run it to start listening.
+To use the listener change the ip in listener.py and run it to start listening, also makesure to add your ip on the run.py as well

 Then send the run.py file to your victim.